What do we want our curriculum to achieve?

-Extended Learning and Enrichment
+Extended learning and enrichment

 At Marlborough Road Academy, we believe that learning should extend throughout every aspect of the school day and that children should be exposed to as many rich and varied experiences as possible.
 For this reason, clubs and groups operate during lunchtime and after school, often in mixed age groups.
-These include: football, netball, athletics, cross country, construction, art, den-building, go-karting, street dance, roller skating and outdoor cooking (to name but a few!).
+These include football, netball, athletics, cross country, construction, art, den-building, go-karting, street dance, roller skating and outdoor cooking (to name but a few!).

-All of these activities help to develop our children’s language and vocabulary, as well as providing them with many opportunities to develop their teamwork; creativity and problem-solving; self management; and communication skills.
+All of these activities help to develop our children’s language and vocabulary, as well as providing them with many opportunities to develop their teamwork; creativity and problem-solving; self-management; and communication skills.

-Mental Health and Wellbeing
+Mental health and wellbeing

-We are committed to the Resilience Doughnut model which encourages children to focus on the positive aspects of their lives, and enables them to cope with adversity.
-Our highly skilled key workers focus on supporting children who need extra help in order to overcome their barriers to learning, and at lunchtime, adult support is available for all children in the quiet room.
+We are committed to the ‘Resilience Doughnut’ model which encourages children to focus on the positive aspects of their lives and enables them to cope with adversity.
+Our highly skilled key workers focus on supporting children who need extra help in order to overcome their barriers to learning.
+At lunchtime, adult support is available for all children in the quiet room.

 British values at Marlborough Road Academy